pettingers-org/flockblock/README.md

 but should run on older distributions.
 See below for modules and configuration.
 Should also work on RPi 4 but it is overkill.
 Has been tested with Adafruit
 "Ultimate GPS" serial receiver, u-blox 7 chipset USB receiver, and u-blox 8 chipset
 USB receiver.
-Should work with any GPS receiver than can be polled by gpsd.
+Should work with any GPS receiver that can be polled by gpsd.

 See baremetal file for step-by-step process from a fresh Pi OS install.